 If you are charged with statutory rape, do not talk to the police or a prosecutor without legal counsel.
 Contact a Louisville sex crimes attorney as soon as possible for help.

-Contact the Louisville Criminal Defense Attorneys at Suhre & Associates, LLC For Help Today
+Contact the Louisville Criminal Defense Attorneys at Suhre & Associates DUI and Criminal Defense Lawyers For Help Today

-Suhre & Associates, LLC – Louisville
+Suhre & Associates DUI and Criminal Defense Lawyers – Louisville

 214 Clay Street, Suite A